Trevor Lock: Stand up

-He has toured the UK supporting both Stewart Lee and Russell Brand and made appearances at the Edinburgh Fringe.
+He has toured the UK supporting both Stewart Lee and Russell Brand and appeared at the Edinburgh Fringe.
 He is a founder member and co-host of the comedy cabaret Kool Eddy's in London, which he also took to the Edinburgh Fringe festival.
 In 1999 Lock appeared in Number One Show with Daniel Kitson and Andrew Maxwell at The Gilded Balloon.